 Fortunately, carnassial abscesses can now be treated with a procedure that is like a root canal.
 “This can be fairly expensive, but it does save the tooth,” Foster writes.

-How Can I Prevent an Abscessed Tooth?
+How Can I Prevent an Abscessed Tooth in Dogs?

 “Limiting the amount of chewing on hard objects or pulling on the dog’s teeth (through tugging) will also help reduce the likelihood of an abscess,” petMD.com adds.